simonplhak/DynamicLearnedIndex/README.md

 Development tips:
 - During development, you can use the following command `pre-commit run --all-files` to run the pre-commit hooks.
 It will run the `ruff` linter and formatter to check for code style problems.

-## TODO: Folder Structure

-- `data`: Contains the datasets used in the local experiments.

 ## Resources